 The Canadian Food Inspection Agency (CFIA) places strict regulations on the import of animals and animal products from countries where Hendra virus is known to occur.
 These regulations are enforced through port-of-entry inspections conducted either by the Canada Border Services Agency or the CFIA.

 In Canada, Hendra virus is an immediately notifiable disease under the Health of Animals Regulations.
 Laboratories are required to contact the CFIA regarding the suspicion or confirmation of this disease.

 How would the CFIA respond to an outbreak of Hendra virus in Canada?

 Canada's emergency response strategy in the event of an outbreak of Hendra virus would be to:

 - re-establish Canada's disease-free status as quickly as possible.

-In an effort to eradicate Hendra virus, the CFIA may employ some or all of the following disease control methods:
+In an effort to eliminate Hendra virus, the CFIA may employ some or all of the following disease control methods:

-- the humane destruction of all infected and exposed animals;
+- humane euthanasia of all infected and exposed animals;

 - surveillance and tracing of potentially infected or exposed animals;